|Day||Aquatic centre||Fitness centre||Crèche||Café|

 The weather’s getting cooler and the mornings darker and maybe you'd rather rug up than buff up?
 Cross training could be an ideal solution.
 It is a safe and easy way to add variety to your routine.
 It can positively influence long-term consistency by minimising the incidence of injury and reducing the potential for boredom.

 Start experiencing the benefits of cross training.
-HBF Stadium Gym in Mount Claremont offers membership options that include gym access, group fitness classes and access to three 50m pools with lanes available for public swimming all year round.
-Our friendly trainers will be very happy to assist you Find more information about the gym at HBF Arena here.
+HBF Arena Gym in Joondalup offers Universal Membership inclusive of gym, group fitness classes and pool access with lanes available for public swimming all year round.
+Our friendly trainers will be very happy to assist you.